-The keto diet limits carbohydrates and replaces them with fats.
-This puts the body into a state of ketosis.
-A person should consume up to 50 grams (g) of carbs per day on the keto diet to stay in ketosis.
+The ketogenic (keto) diet limits carbohydrates and replaces them with fats, putting the body into a state of ketosis.
+To stay in ketosis, a person requires up to 50 grams (g) of carbs per day.

-A person on a keto diet eats foods that contain high levels of fats and very low levels of carbohydrates.
+A person following a keto diet eats foods with high levels of fats and very low levels of carbohydrates.
 The diet excludes a wide range of foods, including some fruits and vegetables, as well as bread, beans, and legumes.

 This article looks into the number of carbs that the keto diet allows per day and which foods can help a person stay on track.